GHarding95/Employee-Rating-App/README.md

 # Employee Rating App - React/Redux
- Employee Rating App used to filter a list of people by name & email address and apply an employee rating of 1 - 10, data can then be exported to JSON file
+ Employee Rating App used to filter a list of people by name & email address and apply an employee rating of 1 - 10, data can then be exported to JSON file.
+Made using React JS and Redux.

 ## Tech Stack